0Tech/andromeda/x/escrow/README.md

 executor: cosmos1eee...
 ```

-#### Mediating sellings
+### Broker

-One can mediate multiple proposals.
+One can broker multiple proposals.
 In this example, one proposer
 `cosmos1ppp...` sells x/bank coins `1notscam` for x/bank coins `42stake`.

 ```yaml